ClusterLabs/PAF/configuration.md

   * `pgdata`: Path to the data directory of the managed PostgreSQL instance, e.g. `PGDATA`
     * default value: `/var/lib/pgsql/data`
-  * `pghost`: Host IP address or unix socket folder the instance is listening on.
+  * `pghost`: Local host IP address or unix socket folder the instance is listening on.
     * default value: `/tmp`
   * `pgport`: Port the instance is listening on.
     * default value: `5432`
   * `recovery_template`: Path to the `recovery.conf` template.
 This file is simply copied by Pacemaker to `$PGDATA` under the `recovery.conf` name before it starts the instance as a slave resource.
-    * default value: `PGDATA/recovery.conf.pcmk`
+    * default value: `$PGDATA/recovery.conf.pcmk`
   * `start_opts`: Additionnal arguments given to the postgres process on startup.
     See `postgres --help` for available options.
 Usefull when the `postgresql.conf` file is not in the data directory (`PGDATA`), eg.:
     `-c config_file=/etc/postgresql/9.3/main/postgresql.conf`.
-  * `primary_node`: Name of the node hosting the current master state.
-    __This parameter is for internal use only, do not configure it during cluster setup, and do not modify it.__

 ### Resource agent actions